MPH, Executive Director and Founder of Shark Stewards

 Pamela Ordoñez Comstock

-Pamela received her BA from the University of California, San Diego.
-While in college, she worked at Scripps Institution of Oceanography Archives.
-Since then, Pamela has designed a private accessory collection celebrating the Ocean.
-She most recently worked with Ocean Voyages based in Sausalito, California, helping to inform people about the proliferation of ocean plastic trash.
-She is currently the Project Manager of All One Ocean and as an entrepreneur provides financial and marketing advice.
+Pamela received her BA in Art History from the University of California, San Diego.
+While in college, she worked at Scripps Institution of Oceanography Archives and worked on papers such as renown Ichthyologist, Carl Hubbs, and several marine geologists.
+For the ocean, Pamela has worked with Ocean Voyages based in Sausalito, helping to inform people about the proliferation of ocean plastic trash, and was Project Manager of All One Ocean.
+Currently she provides financial and marketing advice for ocean non-profit organizations.Contact

 Diane Walton, PhD